mono/md-website/developers/building-monodevelop.md

 #### Building the App package

-To build the app package, navigate to the OS X build directory:
+To build the app package, navigate to the macOS build directory:

     cd main/build/MacOSX